polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/15 - A fork friendly framework.md

 ```

 Our above implementation of our read Active Event, can all of a sudden be parametrized.
 If it is parametrized, it will filter
-away all resulting items, not having a property matching our argument.
-In addition to all items where this property's value
+away all resulting items, not having a property matching our parameter.
-does not match the regular expression value we specify as a filter.
 Try the following for instance.

 ```hyperlambda
 examples.data.read:examples.my-data